 Where Do Noctule Bats Live?

 They’re tree dwellers and live in holes caused by rot or old woodpecker holes.
+You’ll also find them in bat boxes.
 They don’t often roost in buildings and if they do, it’s for a short time.

 What Do Noctules Eat?